maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 draft: false
 ---

 This release is a big step for MapLibre GL JS!
 With more than 500 commits, and almost a year in the making, version 3.0.0 is surely our best release yet.
-Lots of features, performance improvement, bug fixes and a few potentially breaking changes that were necessary to keep the project healthy going forward are to be found here.
-That said, we make an effort to ensure that migration is trivial, and for most users no code changes will be needed when updating to v3.
+Lots of features, performance improvement, bug fixes and a few potentially breaking changes that were necessary, to keep the project healthy, are to be found here.

+**A note on migration:**
+Most users will be able to update to v3 without code changes, but it's recommended to read the section of potentially breaking changes below carefully to assess if you're code needs migration.

 Before the full list of changes, two notable features are worth mentioning: **transformCameraUpdate** and **WebGL2**.
 To really show what they each bring to the table in this release, we made some demos as well.
 Enjoy!